 While judges will ultimately receive letters from each of your recommenders, it will be helpful for the judges to have on hand your recommenders’ names and contact information, in the event they want to make affirmative outreach concerning your application.
 This list should be included as the last page of your resume.
 See a sample list of references here.

-Unless otherwise indicated, a photocopy of your unofficial grade report, available from the law school Registrar’s office, is sufficient.
-You do not need to send an official university transcript unless the judge requires it.
+Unless otherwise indicated, use your UNOFFICIAL Grade Report (Law), available from the law school Registrar’s office.
+Most judges prefer this version, as it contains your professors’ names and is more likely to display correctly in OSCAR.
+You should not send an official university transcript unless the judge requires it.
 If you have applications pending and you have received new grade information, send a copy of your most up-to-date grade report, along with a brief cover letter, to the judges to whom you have applied.

 Students should send a copy of the most current Cornell Law School Grading Policy for JD Students (the grading policy), and alumni applicants should include the grading policy published right after they graduated.
 Both current and historic grading policies are available on the Registrar’s website.

 Your writing sample should be the best legal writing you have done.
 Typically judges prefer no more than 10-15 pages, so if your preferred writing sample is longer, send a discrete section.
 It can be a memo from a summer job, a portion of a moot court brief, or a part of a journal note.
 Attach a cover page with your name and contact information.
 Also indicate on the cover page the extent to which the sample has been edited by someone else, the context in which you wrote it, and that you have permission to use it as a writing sample if you wrote it for an employer.
 You cannot use a document which you wrote for an employer without permission (Click here to view a sample cover sheet.)
 Be very aware of confidentiality issues with memos and redact client-identifying information.
 Additionally, you should proofread the document and check your Bluebook cites.